 Well, there's an explanation all right, and a good one at that, but an explanation somewhat short of reasonable.

-Since the late '60s psychoanalytic theory, not to speak of psychoanalysis as treatment, has been under heavy attack from several quarters.
+Since the late '60s psychoanalytic theory, not to speak of psychoanalysis as treatment or cure (which, even to this day, presents a number of clinical challenges still not fully dealt with or satisfactorily resolved), has been under heavy attack from several quarters.
 This modern onslaught came first from the cultural, not the medical realm, with the feminists in the vanguard, followed closely thereafter by the Gay Rights crowd.
-It was clearly not in their ideologies' best interests to so much as even acknowledge, much less accept, psychoanalysis and its principles.
+Both movements found the tenets of psychoanalytic theory, shall we say, inconvenient.
+It was clearly not in their respective ideologies' best interests to so much as even acknowledge, much less accept, psychoanalysis and its principles.

 Then came the newly energized "hard-science" brain researchers who looked on "soft-science" psychoanalysis with little affection and not a little contempt, but were helpless to refute the theory as by its very nature it's essentially incapable of disproof (a theory that can be successfully disproved is irrefutably false).
 That, however, didn't stop the brain research community from badmouthing psychoanalysis.
 It in fact encouraged it.
 "Whatever is incapable of the possibility of disproof is peremptorily dismissible," was (is) its credo.